DataTalksClub/machine-learning-zoomcamp/course-zoomcamp/01-intro/06-environment.md

    ![See this example](images/sample-jupyter-notebook.png)

-2. To open the notebook in Kaggle, in your web browser launch paste the URL as shown in below example. (*note the additional https://kaggle.com/kernels/welcome?src= before the URL of the notebook*)
+2. To open the notebook in Kaggle, in your web browser paste the URL as shown in below example. (*note the additional https://kaggle.com/kernels/welcome?src= before the URL of the notebook*)

    https://kaggle.com/kernels/welcome?src=https://github.com/alexeygrigorev/mlbookcamp-code/blob/master/chapter-02-car-price/02-carprice.ipynb